AryanK112233/Mongodb-server/README.md

 * Install the 64-bit version of Ubuntu Server(20.04.5 LTS) on your Raspberry Pi.
 * Configure it to connect to your WiFi.
 * Correctly install MongoDB onto your Pi.
-* Create an api to insert data directly into the database using javascript
+* Create an API to insert data directly into the database using javascript
-* view your database using Mongodb compass
+* view your database using MongoDB compass

 ## Steps:
-## 1. Setting up raspberrypi :
+## 1. Setting up Raspberry Pi:

 *  Download and install the Raspberry Pi Imager for your host computer.
 * Run the Raspberry Pi Imager, and select Ubuntu Server 20.04, 64-bit for Raspberry Pi 3/4.